roarbr/jbmirror/README.md

 < etag: "3717a45fbd9f780bd5d10704138abadd"
 < x-cache: Hit from cloudfront
 < via: 1.1 f66e3db0f0449307dba3fbf72bbf3bac.cloudfront.net (CloudFront)
-< x-amz-cf-pop: OSL50-C1
-< x-amz-cf-id: ITRdjUCz55Oq7TH-N7dMpD7Ticcooc37YUGEDsOLHcba8WqaZkYaiA==
 < age: 10009
 ```

-The HTTP 3 code means that the resource has moved permanently and the response contains the filename, length of file
+The HTTP 301 code means that the resource has moved permanently and the response contains the filename, length of file
 and content-type with the new url to download the file from.

 The 'location:' tag gives the new URL that the resource has been moved to.